francoposa/francoposa.io/content/resources/infra-ops/kubernetes-software-deployment-2.md

 how to fix it, please visit the webpage mentioned above.
 ```

+## 2. Create an Ingress

+The Kubernetes Ingress resource defines how the Ingress Controller routes external (typically HTTP) traffic
+to the Service backends, with routing rules based on the hostname and URL path requested.

+[//]: # (The Ingress definition and Ingress controller also handle)
+...
+[TODO] ...

-## 2. Automate TLS Certificates from Let's Encrypt with `cert-manager`
+## 3. Automate TLS Certificates from Let's Encrypt with `cert-manager`

 TLS certificates are one of the primary ways that computers communicating across a network verify each other's identity.
 These certificates provide the `S` for `Secure` in `HTTPS` and help prevent a wide array of security exploits,